raspberrypilearning/weather-station-guide/software-setup.md

 ### Initialise the RTC with the correct time

-Use the \`date\` command to check the current system time is correct.
-If correct then you can set the RTC time from the system clock with the following command:
+Use the `date` command to check the current system time is correct.
+If it is correct then you can set the RTC time from the system clock with the following command:

 ``` {.bash}
 sudo hwclock -w
 ```

-If not then you can set the RTC time manually using the command below (you'll need to change the \`--date\` parameter, this example will set the date to the 1st of January 2014 at midnight):
+If not, then you can set the RTC time manually using the command below (you'll need to change the `--date` parameter, as this example will set the date to the 1st of January 2014 at midnight):

 ``` {.bash}
 sudo hwclock --set --date="yyyy-mm-dd hh:mm:ss" --utc